-Administrative and Teacher Leadership Team
+Administrative and Teacher Leadership Team:

-JDDPS has two administrators - one principal and one assistant principal.
-The school also has one counselor.
-The Literacy Leadership Team consists of both administrators, the counselor, the School Improvement Specialist, one paraprofessional, one pre-kindergarten teacher, one kindergarten teacher, one first grade teacher and one special education teacher.
-The leadership team represents the school as a whole.
+The Literacy Team consists of two administrators, a counselor, a School Improvement Specialist, a media specialist, one paraprofessional, one teacher from 2nd, 3rd, 4th, and 5th grades, and one special education teacher.
+The literacy team represents the school as a whole.
 After meetings, the representatives go back to their perspective grade level and discuss what was communicated to them during the leadership team meeting.
-The teachers are given the opportunity to provide feedback which then comes back to the leadership team so that all teachers have an equal opportunity to participate in decisions made within the school.
-Shared leadership is important within the school infrastructure.
+The teachers are given the opportunity to provide feedback which then comes back to the leadership team to ensure all teachers have an equal opportunity to participate in decisions made.

 The school also has a school council.
 The school council serves as a governing body over the school.
 The council is comprised of two teachers, the principal, two parents, and two business leaders.
-School concerns are presented to the school council in addition to the school Literacy Leadership Team for review.
+School concerns are presented to the school council in addition to the school leadership team for review.
 Any policies or procedures are then taken to the Board of Education for approval.

-Past Instructional Initiatives

-JDDPS has successfully implemented many instructional initiatives.
-Some of the past initiatives included an assessment program called Thinkgate in which students were tested each nine-weeks over material for mastery.
+Past Instructional Initiatives: SDMES has successfully implemented many instructional initiatives.
+Some of the past initiatives include an assessment program called Thinkgate in which students tested each nine-weeks over material to see if it was mastered or not.
 The teachers have had a brief training on Lexiles and what the Lexile score means.
-Teachers of EIP classes were trained and monitored in a Direct Instruction program, Reading Mastery.
-The teachers created and implemented a locally administered Basic Literacy Test (BLT) In addition, teachers were trained in becoming a Learning Focused School.
+In addition, SDMES school was trained in being a Learning Focused School.

 Many of the past instructional initiatives have carried on to the current instructional practices.
 The training occurred in the past, but the initiatives are still in effect.
-For example,
+For example:

 - Professional Learning Communities (PLC)

 - Writing

 - Robert Marzano's 6 steps to Effective Vocabulary Instruction

-- Standards Based Classroom
+- Standards Based Classrooms

 - Differentiated Instruction

 - Co-teaching strategies

 - Accelerated Reader

 - Poverty Awareness

+- Increasing the rigor and relevance of mathematics

 - Positive Behavior Intervention Strategies

 - Response to Intervention

 - Effective Parent Conferencing and Resources

 - Increasing Parental Involvement

-- Reading Mastery Plus
+- Corrective Reading

-- Blue Print for Early Literacy
+- Odyssey Training

 - Measures of Academic Progress Training

 - Teacher Expectations and Student Achievement

-JDDPS has chosen some effective initiatives and have followed through by offering support and assistance where needed.
+SDMES has chosen some effective initiatives and have followed through by offering support where needed.
 All initiatives whether past or present are research based.

-Current Instructional Initiatives
+Current Instructional Initiatives:

-JDDPS has successfully implemented many instructional initiatives.
-Most of the instructional initiatives are offered through their PLC meetings or after school.
-The most current instructional initiative this year is the Measures of Academic Progress (MAP) assessment.
-This assessment identifies the instructional level of each student and also measures growth.
+SDMES has successfully implemented many instructional initiatives.
+Most of the instructional initiatives job embedded.
+The most current instructional initiative is using Measures of Academic Progress (MAP) assessment program.
+This assessment identifies the instructional level of each student and measures growth.
 Once teachers know the instructional level of their students, they can provide differentiated instruction and assignments.

 Differentiated instruction was a previous initiative; however, teachers are continuing to grow in the depth of differentiation strategies used.
-The MAP assessment program does not test for mastery but for instructional levels and growth in reading and mathematics.
-The teachers at JDDPS are also going through the first year of implementing CCGPS.
-Another new measure the teachers are implementing is DIBELS Next.
-The teachers are using this program to benchmark all students and progress monitor students at risk.
-DIBELS Next identifies specific weaknesses needed to become successful readers.
-This allows teachers to target the students based on need.
-We have been assigned a mentor from the Govenor's office to assist our staff in the "Read Across Georgia" initiative where all students will be reading on grade level by the third grade.
-Our mentor has been instrumental in leading our staff on how to use diagnostic assessments to identify students at risk and providing effective literacy standards.
+MAP does not test for mastery, but for instructional levels and growth in reading, language arts, math and science.
+Teachers at SDMES are also going through the first year of implementing CCGPS.
+2nd and 3rd grade teachers are implementing DIBELS Next for the first time.
+Teachers are using this program to benchmark all students and progress monitor students at risk.
+DIBELS Next identifies specific areas of weaknesses in reading.
+This helps target students based on need.
+We have been assigned a mentor from the Governor's office to assist our staff in the "Read Across Georgia" initiative where all students will be reading on grade level by the third grade.

-Professional Learning Needs
+Professional Learning Needs: